Vade-20/Perfect_circle_neal_fun/README.md

 ## Caution

 - Make sure the website is in fullscreen mode before running the script to ensure accurate drawing.
+-Please note that the perfect circle on neal.fun may appear as a triangle.
+To draw a conventional circle, adjust the divisor to `6`.

 ## Acknowledgments